 Looking for an island getaway that’s easy to reach but hard to leave?
 Located just outside Sarasota, Siesta Key is a one square mile barrier island that connected to the mainland by two bridges.
 Driving to Siesta Key gives you access to beautiful white sand beaches and the funky cool beach town of Siesta Key Village.
-It’s the perfect place to play in the water, lay on the beach, or sip some liquid sunshine in the shade.

 The Beaches of Siesta Key

 Siesta Beach(sometimes known as Siesta Key Beach) is the namesake beach of Siesta Key for good reason.
 Instead of the usual pulverized coral, the sand is 99% pure Quartz (Silica sand) washed down from the Appalachian Mountains.
 A million years in the making, this beach is a natural masterpiece.
 It’s so wide that walkways were put in between the parking lot and shore.
 Shallow waters and frequent lifeguards make this an exceptionally safe place for children to swim, assuming you can tear them away from building sandcastles.
 What’s more, silica sand is soft and cool on the feet, no matter how bright the sun is shining.
 No wonder Siesta Beach has won so many awards:

 - The Great International Beach Challenge (1987)–>”The whitest and finest sand in the world”